PrithviKamath/Live-Blog-Analysis/Final/README.md

 • Tfidf(word,blob,bloblist): Computes tfidf score by multiplying tf and idf values calculated above. <br />
 • We then use NLTK package to remove the stop words in English and generate a ‘tfanalysis’ DataFrame containing only the text  <br /> <br />

+<b>Mathematical equation</b> <br />
 <img src="https://github.com/PrithviKamath/Live-Blog-Analysis/blob/master/Final/Extra/tf-idf.PNG"></img>  <br /> <br />

 <b>Approach:</b> <br />
+• Read the processed data <br />
 • Remove punctuations from the text <br />
 • Remove stop words using NLTK package <br />
 • Convert the entire text to BlobText object <br />
 • Find the score for each word using the above defined functions <br />
 • Display only the highest rated word for each file <br />
+• Save highest rated words of only the first 50 files in a .csv file <br />
  <br />
-Tf-idf takes 1 hour to analyze 700 blogs. <br /> <br />
+Tf-idf takes 1 hour to analyze 700 blogs <br /> <br />
 <b>Conclusion:</b> <br />
-• On observing the trend, we understand that there is a large contribution of people from US to writing blogs and replying to blogs <br />
-• As this trend is continuous, we can also conclude that they contribute on an everyday basis <br /> <br />
+• We can easily conclude the domain the blog belongs to using the highest weighted word for each blo. <br /> <br />

 <b>Input File</b>: Analysis1.ipymb <br />
 <b>Output File</b>: Analysis1.csv in 'Final/Data/Analysis/Analysis 1' folder<br /> <br />